Religion of the Shang dynasty: Beliefs

-Certain characteristics of Shang religious beliefs have been identified as bureaucratic or at least proto-bureaucratic.
+There are disputes concerning whether Shang religious beliefs were bureaucratic or at least proto-bureaucratic, with sinologists such as Keightley supporting such theories while Eno rejects them.
 The Shang articulated a pantheon led by a supreme being and filled with deities of various origins, particularly ancestral and natural.
-Despite the diversity of spirits, Shang religion was dominated by ancestor worship, with core tenets of belief centred on relationships between the living and the dead.
+Despite its diversity of spirits, Shang religion was dominated by ancestor worship, with core tenets of belief centred on relationships between the living and the dead.